 Sarah Kolman RN, MA, CHPN, INHC

 I live in Lander, Wyoming with my three young children and husband.
 My perspective on health has been inspired by my experience healing our two-year-old son, who struggled with behavioral issues, emotional outbursts, and severely interrupted sleep.
 After failed attempts to resolve these issues, they were ultimately eliminated with dietary modifications and balancing the micro-flora in his digestive system.
-I used similar dietary modifications to heal my own fibromyalgia as a young adult.
-Both of these experiences opened my eyes to an approach to healing outside our conventional medical model.
+I used similar dietary modifications to heal my own fibromyalgia, acne, anxiety, irritability, and overwhelm as a young adult.
+Both of these experiences opened my eyes to an approach to physical and mental healing outside our conventional medical model.

 As a Registered Nurse and Integrative Nutrition Health Coach, I focus on the multi-dimensional aspects of wellness and am committed to my clients successfully reaching their health goals and living a full and meaningful life.
 My eclectic educational, professional, and life experiences have given me rich insight into the interconnected nature of health, how to live life to the fullest, and the importance of focusing the nervous system's role in healing.